marky224/RHEL-Ansible-K8s-IT-Support/README.md

 # RHEL Ansible + Kubernetes Infrastructure for IT Support

 ## Overview
-This project establishes a **Red Hat Enterprise Linux (RHEL) 9** virtual machine as a control node, leveraging **Ansible** for configuration management and **Kubernetes** for container orchestration to support IT operations for Large Interntal IT teams and/or Managed Service Providers (MSPs).
+This project establishes a **Red Hat Enterprise Linux (RHEL) 9** virtual machine as a control node, leveraging **Ansible** for configuration management and **Kubernetes** for container orchestration to support IT operations for large interntal IT teams and/or Managed Service Providers (MSPs).
 It manages a fleet of remote PCs—**Linux**, and **Windows**—providing tools for monitoring, ticketing, and system administration.

 ### Features
 - **Ansible Control Node**: Manages remote PCs via SSH (Linux) and WinRM (Windows).